link1905/Unity-SummerRest/README.md

   }
   ```

-If you want to set a target version, please inserting a release tag x.y.z so you can specify a version on [the release page](https://github.com/risethesummer/Unity-SummerRest/releases) (unless Unity takes the last version by default).
+If you want to set a target version, please inserting a release tag x.y.z so you can specify a version on [the release page](https://github.com/risethesummer/Unity-SummerRest/releases) (unless Unity takes the latest version by default).
 For example `"com.summer.summer-rest": "https://github.com/risethesummer/Unity-SummerRest.git?path=SummerRest/Assets/Plugins/SummerRest#1.0.0"`

 ## Definitions

-There are a few important definitions in the plugin you should know to easily get acquainted with it
+There are some important definitions in the plugin you should know to easily get acquainted with it

 First and foremost, we must know the structure of an endpoint tree
 - `Endpoint`: every components below are treated as `Endpoint` (technically they inherit it)